 Salt in its natural state is rich in nutrients and essential to our well-being.
 When natural salt is stripped of its minerals and chemically altered, it is no longer a real food, but an additive which creates unhealthy imbalances within our body.

 For many, the issue of salt is about its effect on our health.
 Dr. Josh Axe states, “Doctors and scientists have long been telling us to reduce our salt intake, so it may be hard to swallow when I tell you research shows that a low-salt diet doesn’t reduce high blood pressure.”
-In a web article, Dr. Axe cites a study published in the British Medical Journal that included people with a family history of high blood pressure.
+Dr. Axe cites a study published in the British Medical Journal that included people with a family history of high blood pressure.
 The participants restricted their salt intake for eight weeks.
 At the conclusion of the study, no differences in blood pressure readings were found among the participants.
 Dr. Axe further explains that “The type of salt you consume does make a world of difference for your health.”

 So what are the nutritional and health differences between sea salt and refined salt?